awsankur/awesome-networking/README.md

 > [!TIP]
 > NOTE: If EFA is enabled in the node group, edit the security group that the nodes are attached to and add a rule to allow all outgoing traffic originating from the same security group.
 This is required for EFA to work.

+> [!TIP]
+> NOTE: Do this if your pods are labeled.

 # How to test if EFA is working as expected?

+# How to get real time EFA metrics?

+# How to dive deeper with NVIDIA Nsight?

+# EFA and RDMA

+# EFA and Hugepages